My engine is leaking coolant?

 • 16,542 POSTS

-I believe your upper radiator hose has the thermostat while the bottom goes to the water pump.
-So since the lower radiator hose is where the problem is, it may actually be leaking from the water pump's weep holes.
-They will do this when they begin to fail.
+i believe your upper radiator hose has the thermostat while the bottom goes to the water pump. so since the lower radiator hose is where the problem is, it may actually be leaking from the water pump's weep holes. they will do this when they begin to fail.

-Saturday, October 3rd, 2020 AT 11:02 AM (Merged)
+Oct 3, 2020 at 11:02 AM (Merged)

 MANGUM